 Find out more about student computing at RMIT.

 Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects and practical assignments.

-You'll work in groups to conduct a research project and you can do cross-disciplinary projects with international business students.
-For example, in a recent global project with Seattle North College, students used Google Apps, including Hangouts, to collaborate online from classrooms in Melbourne and Seattle before presenting to real industry clients in the USA.
+- RMIT students worked on a project with Seattle North College using Google Apps, including Hangouts, to collaborate online from classrooms in Melbourne and Seattle before presenting to Boeing in the USA.